 After consulting (BizBen.com ProBuy Program) with business buyers for over 25 years I highly encourage them to have a "buying a business checklist", an important tool if they are serious about purchasing a company and not wasting a lot of time looking.

 Only 20% of all potential business buyers actually end up purchasing a small business (bottomline: use the tips below to be part of the 80% who are successful)!

 Successful buyers typically are prepared, have been professionally pre-qualified for business purchase financing, have a reliable team of professionals assisting them, post a comprehensive business wanted to buy posting that attracts the attention of not only serious sellers but also sellers who may be waiting on the sidelines looking for a "vetted" buyer, and buyers who can successfully negotiate a fair price and deal terms that take the transaction to a successful close.

 The main items that should go into that checklist to buy a small business are:

 1. Getting personally prepared: This includes putting together a buyer profile and personal financial statement, description of what you seeking - types of businesses wanted to buy and geographic areas interested in, and a resume summarizing your work experience in how it relates to businesses you may be interested in purchasing.

-These documents demonstrate you are a "real" buyer, deserving of cooperation from sellers, business brokers, and agents.
-The information is personal, of course, and should only be shown to sellers who have a business you might want, or brokers whom you believe are honest and professional.
-Willingness to be upfront about your interests and capabilities will immediately separate you from the majority of people searching for business opportunities but, for one reason or another, will never complete a purchase.
-Another preparation strategy is to apply for an SBA-backed loan pre-qualification.
-Buyers who do this find out how much money they will have to work with, and can gain a competitive advantage over buyers who look for a business first, and look for money second.
+These documents demonstrate you are a "real" buyer, deserving of cooperation from owner/sellers, business brokers, and agents.
+This information is personal, of course, and should only be shown to sellers who have a business you might want, or brokers whom you believe are honest and professional.
+Willingness to be upfront about your interests and capabilities will immediately separate you from the majority of business buyers searching for businesses being sold (either through published postings or "gray market businesses that my be for sale".